lidofinance/lido-improvement-proposals/README.md

 * **WIP** - a DIP that is still being developed.
 * **Proposed** - a DIP that is ready to be reviewed in a governance call.
-* **Approved** - a DIP that has been accepted for implementation by the yEarn community.
+* **Approved** - a DIP that has been accepted for implementation by the Depool community.
 * **Implemented** - a DIP that has been released to mainnet.
 * **Rejected** - a DIP that has been rejected.
 * **Withdrawn** - a DIP that has been withdrawn by the author(s).